NO chemicals or PPD used. Ever.

 - Remember that the longer your henna paste stays on the skin, the darker & longer lasting the stain will be.
 Be careful with your dried henna design, it’s delicate.

-- Remove paste by gently flaking or scraping it off, do NOT use water.
-For stubborn dried henna you can soften the paste with olive oil, coconut oil, or vegetable oil & gently wipe with a wash rag.
+- Remove paste by gently flaking or scraping it off - NEVER USE WATER!
+For stubborn dried henna you can soften the paste with warm coconut oil, olive oil, or vegetable oil & gently wipe with a wash rag.